 - Paragraph 2: State your central argument.
 Back it up with a few sentences.

-- Paragraph 3: State the contribution to scholarship and place in the literature.
+- Paragraph 3: State the contribution to scholarship and place your work in the literature.

 - A descriptive table of contents.
 Dedicate one paragraph to each chapter.
 Give the title of the chapter and provide a three to four sentence summary of the chapter.

 - A mechanical description of the final manuscript.
 Here you say that the estimated length of the final manuscript will be anywhere from 70,000 to 150,000 words.
-More or less may raise eyebrows.
+More or fewer words may raise eyebrows.
 You also should specify how many illustrations and/or tables you anticipate.

 - A description of the audience for your book.
 Tell the editor who you expect to purchase your book.
 Will it be read only in your field, or also in other disciplines?
 Will undergraduates be able to understand your book?
 Or, is it solely directed at faculty and graduate students?
 Could it be used in undergraduate or graduate courses?
 If so, explain which ones.